Exploratory and Confirmatory Factor Analyses of Religiosity. A Four-Factor Conceptual Model: Discussion

+The EFA and CFA analyses of the ISSP Religion Cumulation data described herein led to the identification of four factors, one related to early religious socialization (``Religious formation'') and three to the respondent's current religiosity (``Supernatural beliefs,'' ``Belief in God'' and ``Religious practice'').

-We also provided significant statistical evidence that the correlation between the two factors related to beliefs is stronger than the correlations between beliefs and religious practice, and between religions formation and supernatural beliefs (table \ref{table4}).
-Also, it is not surprising that a strong correlation was found between factors such as belief in the supernatural (and God) and attendance at religious services.
-The relationship between the tendency to believe in disembodied intentional forces and the tendency to signal commitment to an in-group through ritual participation is extremely well documented in fields such as the cognitive science of religion and cultural anthropology \cite{Atran2002,McCauley2002,Whitehouse2004,Shults2014,Shults2016,Oliveira2016,Martinez2013}.
+The existence of two distinct factors of religious beliefs can be explained by the fact that afterlife beliefs is related to death anxiety as postulated by thanatocentric theories \cite{Jong_2016}, whereas belief in God is culturally acquired and has different systemic and psychological roots \cite{Norenzayan2015}.
+The strong correlation was found between factors such as belief in the supernatural (and God) and attendance at religious services is not surprising.
+The relationship between the tendency to believe in disembodied intentional forces and the tendency to signal commitment to an in-group through ritual participation is extremely well documented in fields such as the cognitive science of religion and cultural anthropology \cite{Atran2002,McCauley2002,Whitehouse2004,Martinez2013}.